Crowding out (economics)

 In economics, crowding out is a phenomenon that occurs when increased government involvement in a sector of the market economy substantially affects the remainder of the market, either on the supply or demand side of the market.

-One type frequently discussed is when expansionary fiscal policy reduces investment spending by the private sector.
-The government spending is "crowding out" investment because it is demanding more loanable funds and thus causing increased interest rates and therefore reducing investment spending.
+The most common example of the crowding out effect is when expansionary fiscal policy (involving deficit spending) reduces investment spending by the private sector.
+Essentially, an increase in government spending "crowds out" private investment, as the government's heightened need to compete with the private stock and bond market for loanable/investable funds requires it to offer higher interest rates to obtain the additional funds.
+The private market looks less attractive by comparison, and thus the government (seen as substitute by investors) draws funds away from private-sector investment.
 This basic analysis has been broadened to multiple channels that might leave total output little changed or even smaller.

 Other economists use "crowding out" to refer to government providing a service or good that would otherwise be a business opportunity for private industry, and be subject only to the economic forces seen in voluntary exchange.

 Behavioral economists and other social scientists also use "crowding out" to describe a downside of solutions based on private exchange: the crowding out of intrinsic motivation and prosocial norms in response to the financial incentives of voluntary market exchange.